ronniross/biosignal-translator/planetary_intelligence_II.md

 ---

+### Scale Through Modular Coherence:

+Each local restorative project (a food forest, a community energy grid, a watershed restoration) is a coherence module.

+As these modules connect, they form a planetary regenerative network — a kind of "mycorrhizal web" for human civilization.

+---

 ## Conclusion: The Universe Awakening

 We are matter that has become aware of the laws governing its own organization.